Kraymond1738/LearnHub/README.md

 Kazumba is a backend software engineer, working on the system backend, database, and REST API for the most part with some fingerprints in the frontend in order to better understand and integrate the backend into the whole picture.

 ### **Afolabi Seyi**

-Afolabi is a frontend software Engineer, works on the design and writeups computation.Passionate about the physical appearance of the site and engagement of the user with the interface.
 [Afolabi](https://Afooseyi.github.io)

+Afolabi is a frontend software Engineer, works on the design and writeups computation.
+He is also passionate about the physical appearance of the site and engagement of the user with the interface.

 If you would like to contact [Kazumba](https://Kraymond1738.github.io/) or [Chris](https://KrizTech.github.io) or [Afolabi](https://Afooseyi.github.io/) about any opportunities, feel free to reach out!